iclcv/icl/doc/icl-manual/modules/utils.rst

 * decomposition of file names into *directory*, *basename* and *suffix*
 * several reading and writing functions
 * :icl:`File::exists()`

+.. _utils.opencl:

+OpenCL Support Framework
+""""""""""""""""""""""""

+ICL's OpenCL support framework is intendet to provide an even easier access to OpenCL based acceleration.
+The framework is even settled on a higher level then OpenCL's C++ front-end allowing to create and embed OpenCL code with only a few lines of support code.
+Relevant classes are:

+* :icl:`utils::CLProgram`, functioning as the main-class
+  and as a factory for instances of the other support classes

+* :icl:`utils::CLKernel`, referencing a callable OpenCL function usually called kernel.
+Kernels can be filled with arguments and be called.

+* :icl:`utils::CLBuffer`, buffers are used to exchange memory with graphics card memory (i.e. uploading and downloading memory blocks from and to the graphics card memory)

+An example for a simple 3x3 image convolution can be found in the :icl:`utils::CLProgram` API documentation-

 .. _utils.others: